puppetlabs/puppet-docs/source/guides/custom_facts.markdown

       end
     end

-### Viewing Fact Values
+## Viewing Fact Values

-You can also determine what facts (and their values) your clients return by checking the contents of the client's yaml output.
-To do this we check the `$yamldir` (by default `$vardir/yaml/`) on the Puppet
-master:

-    # grep kernel /var/lib/puppet/yaml/node/puppetslave.example.org.yaml
-      kernel: Linux
-      kernelrelease: 2.6.18-92.el5
-      kernelversion: 2.6.18
+[inventory]: /guides/inventory_service.html
+[puppetdb]:
+If your puppet master(s) are configured to use [PuppetDB][] and/or the [inventory service][inventory], you can view and search all of the facts for any node, including custom facts.
+See the PuppetDB or inventory service docs for more info.

-### Legacy Fact Distribution
+## Legacy Fact Distribution

 For Puppet versions prior to 0.24.0: